-The cache memory - or simply, the cache - is a high-speed memory-buffer located between the CPU and the (external) main memories holding a copy of some of the memory contents to enable access to the copy, which is considerably faster than retrieving the information from the main memory.
-In addition to its fast access speed, the cache also consumes less power than the main memories.
-All cache systems own their usefulness to the principle of locality, meaning that programs are inclined to utilize a particular section of the address space for their processing over a short period of time.
-By including most or all of such a specific area in the cache, system performance can be dramatically enhanced.
+The CACHE memory - or simply, the CACHE - is a high-speed memory-buffer located between the CPU and the (external) main memories holding a copy of some of the memory contents to enable access to the copy, which is considerably faster than retrieving the information from the main memory.
+In addition to its fast access speed, the CACHE also consumes less power than the main memories.
+All CACHE systems own their usefulness to the principle of locality, meaning that programs are inclined to utilize a particular section of the address space for their processing over a short period of time.
+By including most or all of such a specific area in the CACHE, system performance can be dramatically enhanced.
 The implemented post failure detection identifies and manages errors if appeared during storage.

-The TRNG is specially designed for smart card applications.
-The TRNG fulfils the requirements from the functionality class P2 of the AlS31 and produces genuine random numbers which then can be used directly or as seed for the PRNG.
+The TRNG are specially designed for smart card applications.
+The TRNG fulfils the requirements from the functionality class P2 of the AIS31 and produces genuine random numbers which then can be used directly or as seed for the PRNG.
 The PRNG is not in the scope of the evaluation.

 The implemented sleep mode logic (clock stop mode per ISO/IEC 7816-3) is used to reduce the overall power consumption.
-Contactless products provide a low-power halt mode for operation with reduced power.

-The timer permits easy implementation of communication protocols such as T=1 and all other timecritical operations.
+The timer permits easy implementation of communication protocols such as T=1 and all other time-critical operations.
 The UART-controlled I/O interface allows the smart card controller and the terminal interface to be operated independently.
+The Inter-Integrated Circuit (I2C) module is a multi-master-serial-bus-system used to connect the TOE to an external master, using the I2C protocol.
+The master can also be a multi-master I2C system.
+The I2C protocol software is not part of the TOE.